Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: General Setting and Problem Description

 \end{Def}

-\begin{Rem}[Stochastic Reach-Avoid Problem] The motion planning scenarios for only two sets $(W_1, G_1)$ basically reduce to the basic reach-avoid maneuver studied in our earlier work \cite{ref:MohajerinChaterjeeLygeros-2012} by setting the reach set to $G_1$ and the avoid set to $\R^d \setminus W_1$.
-See also \cite{ref:GaoLygerosQuincampoix-2006,ReachAvoid_Kostas} for the corresponding deterministic and \cite{ref:Summers-10} for the corresponding discrete time stochastic reach-avoid problems. \end{Rem}
+\begin{Rem}[Stochastic Reach-Avoid Problem] The motion planning scenarios for only two sets $(W_1, G_1)$ basically reduce to the basic reach-avoid maneuver studied in our earlier work \cite{} by setting the reach set to $G_1$ and the avoid set to $\R^d \setminus W_1$.
+See also \cite{ref:GaoLygerosQuincampoix-2006} for the corresponding deterministic and \cite{ref:Summers-10} for the corresponding discrete time stochastic reach-avoid problems. \end{Rem}

 \begin{Rem}[Mixed Motion Planning Events] One may also consider an event that consists of a mixture of the events in \eqref{event}, e.g., $(W_1 \Path G_1)_{\le T_1} \circ (W_2 \Reach{T_2} G_2)$.
-Following essentially the same analytical techniques as the ones proposed in the subsequent sections, one can also address these mixed motion planning objectives.
-We shall provide an example of this nature in Section \ref{sec:simulation}. \end{Rem}
+Following essentially the same analytical techniques as the ones proposed in subsequent sections, one can also address these mixed motion planning objectives; see \cite{ref:MohMilCha-2013} for an example of this nature. \end{Rem}

 \begin{Rem}[Time-varying Goal and Way Point Sets] In Definition \ref{def:initial set} the motion planning objective is introduced in terms of stationary (time-independent) goal and way point sets.
 However, note that one can always augment the state space with time, and introduce a new stochastic process $Y_t \Let [X_t^{\tr}, t]^{\tr}$.
 Therefore, a motion planning concerning moving sets for $X_t$ can be viewed as a motion planning with stationary sets for the process $Y_t$. \end{Rem}